Excitation of confined bulk plasmons in metallic nanoparticles by penetrating electron beams within a nonlocal analytical approach: Theoretical framework

-We explicitly include the electron charge, $e$, and the reduced Planck's constant, $\hbar$, in these expressions.
-Here the first term, $\Gamma^{\textrm{bulk}}$, related to the bulk losses in an unbound medium, is reduced by the Begrenzung term $\Gamma^{\textrm{Begr}}$ that accounts for the presence of the boundary \cite{Ritchie_1957_PhysRev}.
-The Begrenzung term, $\Gamma^{\textrm{Begr}}$, can be separated into two terms depending on the position of the electron probe: the \textit{inner} term, $\Gamma^{\textrm{Begr,i}}$, and the \textit{outer} term, $\Gamma^{\textrm{Begr,o}}$.
+Here, the first term, $\Gamma^{\textrm{bulk}}$, related to the bulk losses in an unbound medium, is reduced by the Begrenzung term $\Gamma^{\textrm{Begr}}$ that accounts for the presence of the boundary \cite{Ritchie_1957_PhysRev}.
+This Begrenzung term can be split into two terms depending on the position of the electron probe: the \textit{inner} term, $\Gamma^{\textrm{Begr,i}}$, and the \textit{outer} term, $\Gamma^{\textrm{Begr,o}}$.
 We sketch in Fig. \ref{fig:2} the physical interpretation of each term.
-For each term, the blue solid line depicts the section of the electron beam path corresponding to the external charge density, $\varrho^\textrm{ext}(\textbf{r})$, that produces the external potential, $\phi^{\textrm{ext}}(\textbf{r}')$, that induces the charge density, $\varrho^{\textrm{ind}}(\textbf{r}')$, at the NP.
-The solid green line depicts the section of the electron beam path on which the induced field, $\phi^{\textrm{ind}}(\textbf{r}')$, produced by the induced charge density at the NP, $\varrho^{\textrm{ind}}(\textbf{r}')$, acts back on the electron probe producing the subsequent energy loss.
-Thus, the \textit{inner} term, $\Gamma^{\textrm{Begr,i}}$, accounts for the losses corresponding to the configuration in which the electron probe is inside the NP, both when perturbing the electron cloud and suffering the energy loss, as illustrated in Fig.\ \ref{fig:2}(a).
-On the other hand, the \textit{outer term}, $\Gamma^{\textrm{Begr,o}}$, is associated to two distinct configurations: i) the electron probe is outside the NP when exciting the NP, and it is inside the NP when suffering the energy loss [see Fig.\ \ref{fig:2}(b)], and ii) vice versa, the electron probe is inside the NP when exciting the NP, and it is outside the NP when suffering the energy loss [see Fig.\ \ref{fig:2}(c)].
-The last term $\Gamma^{\textrm{ext}}$ contains the contribution from the losses from the configuration in which the electron probe is outside the NP, both when exciting the NP and when suffering the energy loss, as sketched in see Fig.\ \ref{fig:2}(d)).
-The main contribution in this term is associated to LSPs, although there is also a small contribution coming from certain CBPs (only observable if a logarithmic scale is used).
-Notably, the contributions of the terms in the second row of $\Gamma^{\textrm{Begr,i}}$ in Eq.\ \eqref{eq:GammaBegr_i} (involving the square of $\mathcal{J}_{lm}$ and its integral) are associated to the excitation of CBPs, while the rest of the terms have mixed contributions from both LSPs and CBPs.
+The solid blue line depicts the segment of the electron beam path corresponding to the external charge density, $\varrho^\textrm{ext}(\textbf{r})$, which produces the external potential, $\phi^{\textrm{ext}}(\textbf{r}')$, that induces $\varrho^{\textrm{ind}}(\textbf{r}')$ at the nanoparticle.
+The dashed orange line depicts the segment of the electron beam path on which the induced potential, $\phi^{\textrm{ind}}(\textbf{r}')$, produced by $\varrho^{\textrm{ind}}(\textbf{r}')$, acts back producing the subsequent energy loss.
+Therefore, the \textit{inner} term, $\Gamma^{\textrm{Begr,i}}$, accounts for the losses when the electron probe is inside the nanoparticle, both when perturbing the electron cloud and undergoing the energy loss, as illustrated in Fig.~\hyperref[fig:2]{\ref*{fig:2}(a)}.
+On the other hand, the \textit{outer} term, $\Gamma^{\textrm{Begr,o}}$, is associated with two distinct configurations: in Fig.~\hyperref[fig:2]{\ref*{fig:2}(b)} the electron probe is outside the nanoparticle when exciting it, and inside when undergoing the energy loss, and in Fig.~\hyperref[fig:2]{\ref*{fig:2}(c)} the electron probe is inside the nanoparticle when exciting it, and outside when undergoing the energy loss.
+The last term $\Gamma^{\textrm{ext}}$ contains the contribution associated with the electron probe outside the nanoparticle, both when exciting it and when experiencing the energy loss, as sketched in Fig.~\hyperref[fig:2]{\ref*{fig:2}(d)}.
+The main contribution in this term is associated with LSPs, although there is also a small contribution coming from certain CBPs (only observable if a logarithmic scale is used \cite{Christensen_2014_ACSNano}).
+Notably, the contributions of the terms in the second row of $\Gamma^{\textrm{Begr,i}}$ in Eq.~\eqref{eq:GammaBegr_i} are associated with the excitation of CBPs, while the rest of the terms have mixed contributions from both LSPs and CBPs.